riimuru/osu-rx/README.md

 - .net framework 4.7.2 is required to run osu!rx.
 You can download it [here](https://dotnet.microsoft.com/download/thank-you/net472).

 ### Important notes
-- If you're using osu!rewrite and changed its executable name, then change it in the *"osu!rewrite.ini"* file too or else osu!rx will not work with osu!rewrite.
+- If you're using osu!rewrite and changed its executable name, then change it in the *"osu!manager.ini"* file too or else osu!rx will not work with osu!rewrite.

 - If you plan on changing executable's name, then change the name of *"osu!rx.exe.config"* too or else it will crash.